Echo 3

 Echo 3 is an American action thriller television series created by Mark Boal.
 The series, filmed in English and Spanish, stars Michiel Huisman, Luke Evans, and Jessica Ann Collins and is a black ops thriller and tale of international intrigue, set in Colombia, and shot almost entirely on location in 2021.
 It is based on the Israeli award-winning series When Heroes Fly created by Omri Givon, and inspired by the eponymous novel of Amir Gutfreund.
 Echo 3 premiered on Apple TV+ on November 23, 2022.

-Plot
+Synopsis

 Amber Chesborough is an American scientist in Colombia researching psychedelics to treat addiction.
 When she is kidnapped by militants, her brother, Bambi, and her husband, Prince, both US Army Delta Force operators, attempt to rescue her.
 The men have a complicated relationship, after a recent mission left their team leader dead.